tiredofit/docker-db-backup/README.md

 * select how often to run a dump
 * select when to start the first dump, whether time of day or relative to container start time

-This Container uses a [customized version of](https://hub.docker.com/r/tiredofit/alpine) alpine:edge as a base.
+This Container uses Alpine:Edge as a base.

 [Changelog](CHANGELOG.md)